nbm016/multimodal_skin_condition_classification_skinterest_tech_2a/README.md

 - Your AI Studio host company and the project objective and scope
 - The real-world significance of the problem and the potential impact of your work

+* “47% of dermatologists felt that their training was inadequate to diagnose skin disease in SOC (Skin of Color) patients.”
+(Narla et al., 2022)

 <br>
 <img src="./images/BTT logo.png" alt="Similar images 1" width="200"/>
 <img src="./images/Skinterest logo.png" alt="Similar images 1" width="200"/>